odoo/documentation/content/applications/finance/fiscal_localizations/chile.rst

    :alt: Selection of order for the refund process.

-When the return payment is validated, Odoo generates the necessary credit note, referencing the original receipt or invoice, partially or fully canceling the document.
+When the return payment is validated, Odoo generates the necessary credit note, referencing the original receipt or invoice, partially or fully cancelling the document.

 .. seealso::
    `Smart tutorial - Electronic invoicing for point of sale